jimyoshida/self-taught-devops/ch3/Timeline.md

 libwww (Library World Wide Web) is a modular client-side web API for Unix and Windows.
 It is also the name of the reference implementation of the libwww API.
 In 1991 and 1992, Tim Berners-Lee and a student at CERN named Jean-François Groff rewrote various components of the original WorldWideWeb browser for the NeXTstep operating system in portable C code, in order to demonstrate the potential of the World Wide Web.
 Initial release: 1.0, November 1992

+In November 1992 the IETF "URI Working Group" met for the first time.

+The HyperText Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.
+Initial release: 1993

 NCSA Mosaic is a discontinued web browser, one of the first to be widely available.
 It was instrumental in popularizing the World Wide Web and the general Internet by integrating multimedia such as text and graphics.
 Mosaic is based on the libwww library.